 Electrical permits - homeowners

 Apply for an electrical permit online here.
-Note: A new permit system launched Oct.
-7, 2019.
-Users must create a new account to obtain permits and to pay for additional fees (AFBs) for existing permits.
+Users must create an account to obtain permits and to pay for additional fees (AFBs) for existing permits.

 Create an account and pay additional fees